Getting To Belize

 An other option is to fly into Cancun on one of the many airlines that service that Mexican resort city.
 I personally always fly to the USA via Cancun.
 It is a lot cheaper.
 I drive my own vehicle, about a 4 hour drive, and leave it at the Cancun Airport.
 Tourist can catch an express bus south to Chetumal (New ADO Cancun/Belize busses now available).
 See below for details.

 Interjet No Longer Flying Into Chetumal, Mx From the USA

-Interjet was offering flights from LA/Orange County, Ney York (JFK) and Miami direct to Chetumal, Mx at prices that were lower than flying into Belize City or Cancun.
-These flights are no longer available.
+Interjet was offering flights from LA/Orange County, New York (JFK) and Miami direct to Chetumal, Mx at prices that were lower than flying into Belize City or Cancun.
+These flights are no longer being offered.

 Driving From Cancun